Kendra Thompson-Dyck

 he, him, his

-Ned Tilbrook is Data Analyst in the Office of Assessment and Research and a PhD candidate in the Department of Sociology at Portland State University, where he also received his Masters in 2020.
-His dissertation research uses nationally representative data to examine social reproduction in higher education, in particular the experiences of first-generation college students and qualitative stratification by college major with a focus on STEM.
-He has also researched college graduate underemployment using qualitative interviews and food access in Portland using GIS methods.
-His work has been funded by the National Science Foundation and published in Social Science Research and Sociology of Education.
+Dr. Ned Tilbrook is Data Analyst in the Office of Assessment and Research.
+He received his PhD from the Department of Sociology at Portland State University in June 2024.
+His dissertation research uses nationally representative data to examine social reproduction in higher education, in particular STEM major persistence and the the experiences and outcomes of first-generation college students.
+He uses quantitative, qualitative and GIS methods in his work.
+His work has been funded by the National Science Foundation and published in Social Science Research, Sociology of Education, and Socius.

 Elisa Sperandio